chafik-wq/portfolio-2025-present/README.md

 1. 🤖 [My Improvments](#my-improvments)
 2. 🤸 [Quick Setup](#quick-setup)
 ## <a name="my-improvments">🤖 My Improvments</a>

-The project idea and base code came from JavaScript Mastery.
-I improved it by fixing console errors and warnings, optimizing components using useCallback, useMemo, and memo, and upgrading libraries to their latest releases.
-The only exception was Tailwind CSS, which I kept at version 3.4.17, the latest v3 release.
-Additionally, I replaced the default browser alerts with SweetAlert for a better user experience.
+The project idea and base code originated from JavaScript Mastery.
+I enhanced it by resolving console errors and warnings, optimizing components with `useCallback`, `useMemo`, and `memo`, and updating libraries to their latest versions—except for Tailwind CSS, which remains at version 3.4.17, the latest v3 release.
+Additionally, I replaced the default browser alerts with SweetAlert for a more polished user experience.
+I also integrated ESLint into the project, fixing multiple warnings and errors while selectively disabling unnecessary ones.

 👉 **Console Errors that i fixed**: <br/>